zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/time_splitting.md

 After several days occupied with increasing domain of interest, I found it became impossible to parallel them any more.
 Decisions must be made to strip some parts while keeping others.
-At the highest level, I found myself learning three foreign languages, reading german newspapers, history of Ming dynasty in English, Chronicles of the Eastern Zhou Kingdoms, Classic of Poetry, translating a german HGR article, devoting to the preparation of return-teaching, dealing with the TA duty and worrying about the actual
+At the highest level, I found myself learning three foreign languages, reading German newspapers, history of Ming dynasty in English, Chronicles of the Eastern Zhou Kingdoms, Classic of Poetry, translating a german HGR article, devoting to the preparation of return-teaching, dealing with the TA duty and worrying about the actual